-- Descriptive statistics (scatterplot, mean, standard deviation and SEM) were examined, and, if required, the data were log (ln) transformed to achieve a normal distribution
+- Descriptive statistics (scatterplot, mean, SD and SEM) were examined, and, if required, the data were log (ln) transformed to achieve a normal distribution

 - A repeated-measures analysis of variance was used to identify significant (P< 0.05) effects of diet.
 Statistical differences between diet pairs were assessed with Bonferroni adjustments of the P-values